 The right tall cabinet can completely transform your laundry room, but its success hinges on two things: height and layout.
 A cabinet that’s too big can make the room feel cramped, while one that’s too small won’t solve your storage problems.
 Planning the layout thoughtfully ensures every inch works for you, turning a chaotic space into a streamlined and functional one.
 Let’s walk through how to get these crucial details just right.

-Measure Your Space Accurately
+How to Measure Your Space Like a Pro

 Before you fall in love with a cabinet style, grab a tape measure.
 Accurately measuring your space is the single most important step to ensure your new cabinets fit perfectly and function effectively.
 Start with the basics: the height, width, and depth of the area where the cabinet will go.
 But don’t stop there.
 Consider the swing of the laundry room door, the placement of your washer and dryer, and any nearby light switches or outlets.
 Thinking through these details now prevents major headaches later.
 If you’re feeling unsure, our closet designer team can handle the measurements for you during a consultation.